isomerpages/mol-articles/financial-articles/support-schemes.md

   - title: Additional SkillsFuture Credit (Mid-Career Support)
     content: |
       Eligibility
-        * For all Singaporeans who are 40 to 60 years old by 31 December 2020
+        * For all Singaporeans who are 40 to 60 years old as at 31 December 2020

       Benefits
         * One-time $500 credit top-up
         * Eligible citizens will receive the top-up in their SkillsFuture Credit accounts on **1 October 2020**

-      **This is an auto-inclusion scheme - no application is required.** You may login to your SkillsFuture Credit account at MySkillsFuture after 1 October 2020 to check your SkillsFuture Credit balance.
+      **This is an auto-inclusion scheme - no application is required.** You may login to your SkillsFuture Credit account at MySkillsFuture from 1 October 2020 to check your SkillsFuture Credit balance.

       [Find out more](https://www.skillsfuture.sg/credit){:target="_blank"}<br>
       Call: <a href="tel:6785 5785">6785 5785</a>